trrapp12/disappearing-directory/README.md

 ### MY OWN PERSONAL CONTRIBUTIONS INCLUDED

-- [X] design of the project
+- [X] front-end design of the page

 ---

 ### ATTRIBUTIONS

-Though this was a tutorial project, unfortunately I don't remember where I found it, nor was I able to find it after considerable searching.
+* Though this was a tutorial project, unfortunately I don't remember where I found it, nor was I able to find it after considerable searching.

 ---